Entrophospora etunicata: Overall biology and relevance for humans

 As E. etunicata was only characterized in 1977, and as its applications as an AM fungus are still being explored, it has no specific cultural relevance to humanity outside of the field of agriculture in general.
 Its importance to humanity lies in its potential effectiveness in the area of agriculture, both economically and ecologically.
 E. etunicata has been researched with various plant species and under a multitude of growing conditions to test its effectiveness with alleviating plant stress, improving the nutritional biomass of a plant, protecting against toxin injury, and improving sustainability.

 It has shown the ability to enhance plant tolerance to abiotic stresses and promote plant growth in soil contaminated by heavy metals such as cadmium, and rare earth elements like lanthanum.E. etunicata has shown benefits as an alternative for improving the production of C. chinense seedlings and enhancing the anabolism of its health-promoting bioactive compounds by up to 144%.
 In Brazil, under field conditions, inoculation of a fast-growing tropical tree Schizolobium parahyba var. amazonicum with AM (Claroideoglomus etunicatum and Acaulospora sp.), increased wood yield by approximately 20%.
 It has shown benefits in alleviating combined boron toxicity and salt stress symptoms in maize plants.
 And, it has stimulated morphophysiological and gene expression resulting in higher photosynthetic rate and water use efficiency when used as a monospecific inoculation in both drought-tolerant and sensitive Caatinga Passion Fruit.

 No data has been found to show arbuscular mycorrhizal fungi, and E. etunicata in particular, causes pathogenic illness or disease in humans or other animals.
-However, the use of AM fungi, has been shown to contributes to the overall improvement of soil health leading to an improvement of human health as a byproduct.
+However, the use of AM fungi, has been shown to contribute to the overall improvement of soil health leading to an improvement of human health as a byproduct.
 The use of AM fungi plant inoculation can significantly increase the contents of medicinal active ingredients by (27%), with a particularly notable enhancement observed in flavonoids (68%) and terpenoids (53%).